huggingface/blog/ai-webtv.md

 </figure>

 **Rendering errors on realistic scenes:** sometimes we can see artifacts such as moving vertical lines or waves.
-The cause is unclear yet, this might be caused by the combination of keywords used.
+It is unclear what causes this, but it may be due to the combination of keywords used.

 <figure class="image flex items-center text-center m-0 w-full">
    <video